NYUAppSec/appsec_hw4/README.md

 or writing more lines of code instead of just modifying code that already exists, you are likely overthinking the problem.
 This one is not complicated!

+### Submission
+If you’d like to submit this part, push the `hw4p3handin` tag with the following:

+    git tag -a -m "Completed hw4 part3." hw4p3handin
+    git push origin main
+    git push origin hw4p3handin

 ## Part 4: Oops, was that card yours?

 There exists a vulnerability in the REST API that allows users to GiftCards that